-The famously hawk-nosed actress Margaret Hamilton — best known as The Wicked Witch in the film “The Wizard of Oz,” but employed for decades as a treasured character actress — gets a fresh spotlight in a new one-woman play, My Witch: The Stories of Margaret Hamilton, written by John Ahlin for his actress and wife Jean Tafler.
-It’s getting sunshine July 17-21, 2019, at Bay Street Theater in Sag Harbor, NY, in a five-performance test staging under the direction of Will Pomerantz.
+The famously hawk-nosed actress Margaret Hamilton — best known as The Wicked Witch in the film “The Wizard of Oz,” but employed for decades as a treasured character actress — gets a fresh spotlight in a new one-woman play, My Witch: The Margaret Hamilton Stories, written by John Ahlin for his actress and wife Jean Tafler.
+It received sunshine July 17-21, 2019, at Bay Street Theater in Sag Harbor, NY, in a five-performance test staging under the direction of Will Pomerantz.

 “There is a theme in the play about being typecast, seen only as one thing,” playwright Ahlin told me.
 “This struggle to fight beyond the superficial, the surface image, is such a human problem.
 To give nothing away about the play, this great drama of ‘what is real’ and who is the ‘true person’ plays out quite dynamically.”

 Tafler and Ahlin answered a slew of my questions about the new project about Cleveland-born Hamilton (1902-1985).